About House Rabbit Society

 - To educate the public and assist humane societies, through publications on rabbit care, phone consultation, and classes upon request.

-We operate an adoption and education center in Richmond, California.
-We are a member of the National Federation of Humane Societies.
+We operate an adoption and education center out of our International Headquarters in Richmond, California.

 What is House Rabbit Society’s Philosophy?